-One more prediction would be that the presence of a certain syntactic element (a clitic) could favour a certain interpretation, notably, a 'become N/like N' or 'behave like N' interpretation.
-If the subject is [+animate], the interpretation could be either one of the above, if the subject is [-animate], the interpretations available would be 'become N/like N'.
+One more prediction would be that the presence of a certain syntactic element (a clitic) could favour a certain interpretation, notably, a 'become x/like x' or 'behave like x' interpretation.
+If the subject is [+animate], the interpretation could be either one of the above, if the subject is [-animate], the interpretations available would be 'become x/ like x'.